 In reality, people who buy things online have many product choices to choose from nowadays, in terms of quality and affordability.
 And if they are interested in creating a long term income, there are smarter choices that don’t involve huge expenses (or recruiting for that matter) such as drop shipping and affiliate marketing.

 The alternative routes are obviously less pressuring and people don’t have to go into debt just to operate a small business.
-In more or less similar time frame as the hierarchy levels in Arbonne, most people can achieve bigger profits with very little expenses.
+In a more or less similar time frame as the hierarchy levels in Arbonne, most people can achieve bigger profits with very little investment.

-So if you are still serious about joining Arbonne, I would advise to read up more about their products and operation before committing to the business.
-However, if this article has triggered you to think differently, then I invite you to start an online business through this robust learning platform.
-The starter program is free to join so do check the opportunity.
+So if you are still serious about joining Arbonne, I would advise you to read up more about their products and operation before committing to the business.
+However, if this article has triggered you to think differently, then I would like to invite you to start an online business through this robust learning platform.
+The starter program is free to join so do check it out.

 Question – Have you been part of Arbonne or any MLMs for that matter?
 What are your thoughts about them?
 Please share in the comments below.